 Text of To provide for claim maintenance fees and royalties on hardrock mining claims, and for other purposes.

-This bill was introduced on June 6, 1997, in a previous session of Congress, but was not enacted.
 The text of the bill below is as of Jun 6, 1997 (Introduced).

 HR 1830 IH